bschackathon/digi_market/README.md

 # Monaliza
-NFT based marketplace for digital artwork
+Microservice for backend/REST API for NFT based marketplace for digital artwork

 How to install:
 1. Clone this git repostiory